List of National Treasures of Japan (castles)

 Almost 100 major castles were built between 1596 and 1615.
 The peak of castle-building occurred during the years 1600 to 1615: in 1600 Tokugawa Ieyasu defeated the Toyotomi clan in the Battle of Sekigahara; and in 1615 the Toyotomi forces were finally destroyed in the siege of Osaka.
 The Tokugawa shogunate then limited the number of castles to one per province; and banned the building of new castles entirely in 1620.
 By the time of the Meiji Restoration in the late 19th century, castles were in a state of disuse and neglect.
 Seen as symbolic of the ruling elite of previous eras, some castles were dismantled and sold as firewood.
 Others were destroyed by fire, earthquake or typhoon.
 Only twelve castles have a donjon that is considered original.

 The term "National Treasure" has been used in Japan to denote cultural properties since 1897.

 The definition and the criteria have changed since the inception of the term.
 These castle structures adhere to the current definition, and were designated national treasures when the Law for the Protection of Cultural Properties was implemented on June 9, 1951.
 The items are selected by the Ministry of Education, Culture, Sports, Science and Technology based on their "especially high historical or artistic value".
 This list presents nine entries of National Treasures from five castles built during the late Momoyama to early Edo period; however, the number of structures is actually more because in some cases multiple structures have been combined to form a single entry.
 The structures listed include donjon, watch towers and connecting galleries.

+In addition to the primarily defensive structures at these five castles, there are also six structures in Nijo Castle's Ninomaru Goten complex, a fortified palace complex located in the castle’s second or outer bailey (Ninomaru) that have National Treasure status.
+Because these palace structures are listed as residences by the Japanese cultural authorities, Nijo Castle is often not listed as a castle with national treasure structures.
+However, as goten (castle palaces) were the central and arguably most important feature of Japanese castles, the palace is a historical part of Nijo Castle.
+In spite of its residential classification, Ninomaru Goten was actually used primarily for administrative purposes.
+The Ninomaru Goten structures are not included in the list below.